paxdotdev/docs/src/reference-compilation-model.md

 Roughly, when the parser binary is run, it:
  - Looks for root component definitions (via `pax_root`)
  - For each of those roots, parses the template and discovers which dependencies are invoked, and parses properties to resolve names, types, and import paths
- - Codegens recursive calls into Component dependencies' `parse_to_manifest` methods
+ - Code-gens recursive calls into Component dependencies' `parse_to_manifest` methods

 Primarily, this approach solves the problem of "coordinating between macros," given that `rustc` makes no promises about when macros will be evaluated, and in practice evaluates macros seldom.
 This model assures that `parse_to_manifest` always exists and is always as up-to-date as its attached Pax + Rust definitions.

 ### 1. Run the parser binary

-After generating the `parse_to_manifest` logic during the compilation of the parser binary (above,) the Pax compiler calls the resulting executable, which gathers all of the parsed information of a Pax program, packs that data into a `PaxManifest`, then serializes and passes that manifest back to the Pax compiler.
+After generating the `parse_to_manifest` logic during the compilation of the parser binary (above,) the Pax compiler calls the resulting executable, which gathers all the parsed information of a Pax program, packs that data into a `PaxManifest`, then serializes and passes that manifest back to the Pax compiler.

 This `PaxManifest` represents the entire definition of the program, in a simple data structure.
 Once the `PaxManifest` is populated, the parsing work is done.